SaddamGulzar/Grafana-Monitoring-System/README.md

-# Grafan - Prometheus Monitoring System
+# Grafana - Prometheus Monitoring System
 The is about setting up Prometheus, Grafana, Node Exporter, and cAdvisor on Ubuntu, then configuring alerting rules and email notifications via Grafana.